hywkim-private/ALIGNet/ALIGNet/README.txt

 will be slower than running on a single gpu, due to the significant overhead caused by copying each batch of tensor to multiple devices.
--Only use the parallel mode if you are either using a significantly heavy network, a very large datasize, or very large batch inputs
--Generally, the data parallel mode is not really necessary for the 2d model since it does well on a single gpu
+-Only use the parallel mode if you are either using a significantly heavy network, a very large datasize, very large batch inputs, or if your processor runs out of memory during execution -Generally, the data parallel mode is not really necessary for the 2d model since it does well on a single gpu